-- 12) Keep in contact with the Incident Commander and routinely reassess communications needs and resources.
-Restructure the Communications Team as needed to best meet the anticipated needs. - 13) Arrange for Message Pads and Message Logs to be distributed to the Net Radio Operator and Local Net Controllers.
-Example forms are shown later in this document.
-If preprinted forms are not available, capture the relevant information on whatever paper you can scrounge. - 14) Assign ham operators to Search and Rescue teams as available, based on need.
-(For example, teams operating furthest from the IC should be given priority).
-Introduce hams assigned to Search and Rescue teams to their Local Net Controller.
-The Local Net Controller or the Communications Commander should provide a quick refresher on procedures and convey any information specific to the district, team or the particular incident. - 15) Direct representatives from teams using other types of radios (for example, Family Service Radios, CB, or GMRS) to the appropriate Local Net Controller for just-in-time training and assignment of a radio (if needed). - 16) Arrange for two masts and antennas to be erected.
-One is for use by the Net Radio Operator for communications on the citywide net and one is to be used by the Local Net Controller communicating with Search and Rescue teams.
-When setting up antennas, consider the following: - The antennas must be set up at least one mast-length from power lines or other hazards. - Flag all cables and guy wires so they are clearly visible, day and night. - If antennas are to be used on different frequencies within one band, they should be separated by a distance of at least 1⁄2 wavelength, horizontally and vertically.
-For example, two antennas operating on the 2-meter band should be separated by more than 3 feet. - 17) Arrange for the electrical power needs of the Comm Post to be met. - 18) Schedule the next shift to arrive 15 minutes before the end of the previous shift.
-Provide a status summary and other information to the next shift when they report.
-Make sure that the Communications Commander for the next shift is fully up to speed before relinquishing command.
+- 12. Keep in contact with the Administration Manager and routinely reassess communications needs and resources.
+Restructure the Communications Team as needed to best meet the anticipated needs. - 13.
+Arrange for Message Pads and Radio Logs to be distributed to the Net Radio Operator and Local Net Controllers.
+Recommended forms are shown later in this document.
+If preprinted forms are not available, capture the relevant information on whatever paper you can scrounge. - 14.
+Assign ham operators to All Hazard Teams as available, based on need.
+(For example, teams operating furthest from the Staging Area should be given priority).
+Introduce hams assigned to All Hazard Teams to their Local Net Controller.
+The Local Net Controller or the Communications Commander should provide a quick refresher on procedures and convey any information specific to the district, team or the particular incident. - 15.
+Direct representatives from teams using Family Service Radios to the appropriate Local Net Controller for just-in-time training and assignment of a radio (if needed). - 16.
+Arrange for two masts and antennas to be erected.
+One is for use by the Net Radio Operator for communications on the citywide net and one is to be used by the Local Net Controller communicating with All Hazard Teams.
+When setting up antennas, consider the following: